shenoyvarun/flow-log-reporter/README.md

 2. Insensitive Case
 3. Unparseable data.
 Eg: version = "abc"
 4. Ran with data_sources/flow_logs_1.log to test logic with all scenarios
-5. Using src.GenerateFlowLogs to create a flow_logs.log file > 50MB to Load Test
+5. Using src/GenerateFlowLogs to create a flow_logs.log file > 50MB to Load Test